Multi-modal cross-domain mixed fusion model with dual disentanglement for fault diagnosis under unseen working conditions: Introduction

 \section{Introduction}

-As modern machinery moves toward higher levels of automation and complexity, the demand for equipment reliability has become increasingly stringent.
-Unexpected failures may result in substantial economic losses, unplanned downtime, and even catastrophic accidents~\cite{review1}.
-To mitigate these risks, industries are deploying large-scale sensor networks to continuously monitor diverse signals such as vibration, current, and acoustic~\cite{multisensor}.
-By leveraging these monitoring data, fault diagnosis can be performed to detect anomalies at an early stage and enable timely maintenance interventions~\cite{review2}.
+As modern machinery advances toward higher levels of automation and complexity, increasingly stringent requirements have been imposed on equipment reliability.
+Unexpected failures can lead to substantial economic losses, unplanned downtime, and even catastrophic accidents~\cite{review1}.
+To mitigate these risks, large-scale sensor networks have been widely deployed in industrial systems to continuously monitor diverse signals, such as vibration, current, and acoustic signals~\cite{multisensor}.
+By exploiting these monitoring data, fault diagnosis techniques enable early detection of anomalies and facilitate timely maintenance actions, thereby improving operational safety and system reliability~\cite{review2}.